xraf32/nophone/README.md

 ## Why
 <details><summary>1.
 A waste of money is a waste of life</summary><p>
   A $100 phone in USA costs 1 month of the average income in Brazil due to the abusive taxes.
 A law forbids banks to offer services to individuals without a phone app.
 Very convenient for the 4 big banks, which can afford Android and iOS development teams whereas small banks cannot.
 Without a phone, the individual cannot access its own money in the bank.
 With normal usage, the phone must be replaced every 2 years, but it can also be stolen way before that.
 Very convenient for the phone stores.
-How much of the lifespan of a human can be saved by extending the phone service life?
+How much of the your human lifespan can be saved by extending the phone service life?

   1. Normie: $100 for 2 years = 0.5 average month of income per year = 4.2% of human lifespan